aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/4-eks-cluster-iam-access-management/3.create-access-entrie-and-policies/6-console-credentials/index.en.md

 ---
-title : "AWS console access to EKS Cluster" weight : 27
+title: "AWS console access to EKS Cluster"
+weight: 27
 ---

 This step is optional, as nearly all of the workshop content is CLI-driven.
 But, if you'd like full access to your workshop cluster in the EKS console this step is recommended.